 - Warriors Orochi, Koei's Massive Multiplayer Crossover between Dynasty Warriors and Samurai Warriors.
 Yes, there is a plot, but it is really nothing more than a means to bring together a greater portion of both series' stables, even though they exist about a millennium apart.
 Warriors Orochi 3 ups the ante with Guest Fighters.
 And coincidentally for this trope's origins, including fighting game characters such as Sophitia (who belongs to another company entirely for added measure), and Kasumi plus a handful of other Dead or Alive characters.

 - Similarly, Dynasty Warriors: Gundam does this with all the different Gundam franchises.

 - Hyrule Warriors, which does this with The Legend of Zelda.
 The scope of series representation here, however, was initially more limited compared to other Warriors games: outside of the recurring Link, Zelda, Ganondorf, and Impa (all of whom incorporate traits from various previous incarnations), only characters from Ocarine of Time (Sheik, Darunia, Ruto), Twilight Princess (Midna note , Agitha, Zant), and Skyward Sword (Fi, Ghirahim) were present, with the rest of the cast filled by Original Generation characters.
-A later DLC pack and the 3DS port, Hyrule Warriors Legends, rectified some of this with seven additional faces (Tingle, Young Link, Skull Kid, Tetra, King Daphnes, and Toon Link, plus a Distaff Counterpart of Link's named Linkle who is vaguely inspired by his Twilight Princess and Link's Crossbow Training self)—eight if Epona is counted, so time will tell if any other titles will see their day in the sun in-game.
-And they did, with the latter DLC adding Medli, Marin, Toon Zelda, Ravio, and Yuga, all but one coming from the handheld titles of the franchise.
+A later DLC pack and the 3DS port, Hyrule Warriors Legends, rectified some of this with seven additional faces (Tingle, Young Link, Skull Kid, Tetra, King Daphnes, and Toon Link, plus a Distaff Counterpart of Link's named Linkle who is vaguely inspired by his Twilight Princess and Link's Crossbow Training self)—eight if Epona is counted.
+Another wave of DLC would add Medli, Marin, Toon Zelda, Ravio, and Yuga, all but one coming from the handheld titles of the franchise.